 In addition to the health coverage provided by the government in Medicare Parts A and B, the Centers for Medicare & Medicaid Services contracts with private insurance companies so they can offer Medicare plans as well.
 If you are enrolled in Medicare Parts A and B, you will continue to receive 100% of that coverage regardless of any private plan you may choose.
 These private plans are carefully monitored by CMS to ensure they meet quality standards.
-In fact, CMS rates each private Medicare plan on a 1-5 star scale based on the coverage provided and consumer experiences.
+Every year, Medicare evaluates plans based on a 5-star rating system.
+The 5 star scale, with 5 being the best, is based on the coverage provided and consumer experiences.

 Part C – Medicare Advantage